-This toolkit contains a wide range of resources for all grades for putting together a Constitution Day or Preamble Challenge activity at your school, library or community to celebrate Constitution Day on September 17.
+This toolkit contains a wide range of resources for all grades for putting together a Constitution Day or Preamble Challenge activity at your school, library or community to celebrate the signing of the Constitution on September 17.
 What’s the Challenge?
 Come up with the most creative way to learn about the Preamble!
 We’re talking about raps, dances, skits, and more!
 The toolkit provides activities, lessons and other ways to share the great work of your students and be part of this national celebration!
 Want to share your event with the media?
 Download this model press release.
-Now, get started with three simple steps…
+Now, get started by exploring the resources below.

 The History of Constitution Day

 Constitution Day became a national observance in 2004, when Congress passed an amendment proposed by Sen. Robert Byrd that designated September 17 as the day for citizens to commemorate the signing of the Constitution and learn more about our founding document.
-Senator Byrd said, “Our ideals of freedom, set forth and realized in our Constitution, are our greatest export to the world.”
+Senator Byrd said: “Our ideals of freedom, set forth and realized in our Constitution, are our greatest export to the world.”
 He believed that all citizens should know about their constitutional rights.
-This amendment mandates the teaching of the Constitution at educational institutions that receive federal funds, as well as federal agencies.
+The amendment requires the teaching of the Constitution at educational institutions that receive federal funds as well as federal agencies.

 Check out these lesson plans for all grade levels to use on Constitution Day.

 Watch these videos to learn about the three branches of government, the founders and the Constitution.